jonmmar/maram-cc-site/reverie/itchiness.md

 Sure, they sound the same.
 But they couldn’t be more different… or could they?

-Because here’s the twist: if you attend to the itch, if you follow it past discomfort and into structure, you’ll often find that the body already *knows* something.
+Because here’s the twist:

+If you attend to the itch — if you follow it past discomfort and into structure —
+you’ll often find that the body already *knows* something.
 An irritant.
 A misalignment.
 A flaw in the loop.
 The itch is the signal.
 It’s not yet itness.
 But it’s on the way there.

 In traditional Chinese medicine, this might be called **chi**.
 In math and physics, **χ (chi)** appears as:

 - a susceptibility,
 - a signature,
 - a topological invariant.

-Each suggests the same thing: a sensitivity to *form before form*.
+Each suggests the same thing:
+A sensitivity to *form before form*.
 A potential before identity locks in.

 > **Itchiness** is a χ-state — a tension before resolution.